Notable People

 Climate justice became the natural extension of her politics

 UBC's climate-justice material also helps explain why Klein's move deeper into environmental politics was not a detour.
 She approaches climate change as a crisis that cannot be separated from labor, migration, colonial history, and Indigenous land rights.
-In other words, she treats the climate emergency as a political arrangement with social consequences, not only a scientific fact.
+In other words, she treats the climate emergency as a political arrangement with social consequences, beyond the scientific facts.

 That has made her influential well beyond literary or left-academic circles.
 She became one of the most recognizable voices arguing that climate policy without social justice is a partial answer at best and a cover story at worst.